openucx/openhpca/README.md

 would usually do.
 All the benchmarks are available from the `install` directory in the workspace that they defined.

+## Tuning

+If errors in the run directory show that the maximum number of elements needs to be increased via the `OVERLAP_MAX_NUM_ELTS` environment variables, it means that the default values are not quite suitable for the current configuration.
+To address it, simply set the `OVERLAP_MAX_NUM_ELTS` variable in your environment, the infrastructure will detect it and make sure that benchmarks are executed with it.

 # Data visualization

 Since OpenHPCA generates a fairly large of data, the recommended way to